mkouhia/wundernut-vol13/README.md

 Thus, we can pre-calculate the shortest paths from any square `u` to any other square `v` with [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm#Path_reconstruction).
 Upon calculating the shortest paths, the previous steps on the path `u->v`are saved, and queried upon dragon movement.

+### General implementation notices
+- If the maze would have a square type with single access direction, that could be handled with directional edges.
+- Different terrain types could be handled by introducing edge weights.
+- The solution is not optimized for memory usage.
+In the hero shortest path algorithm, one would typically check if the hero has already visited the node with a lower cost.
+However, as the dragon position matters, `dist` should include hero _and_ dragon position, and it now contains only hero positions as usize index.
+For larger mazes, more complex `dist` implementation could reduce binary heap size.

 ## Development